cBioPortal/cbioportal/docs/Data-Loading-Maintaining-Studies.md

 ```

 ### Deleting a study
-To remove a study run:
+To remove a study, run:
 ```
-./cbioportalImporter.py -c remove-study -meta <path to study directory>/<name of meta study file>
+./cbioportalImporter.py -c remove-study -meta <path to study directory>/meta_study.txt
 ```
-The meta file should be the meta file used to create the study.
+The `meta_study.txt` file should contain the study ID in `cancer_study_identifier: ` of the study you would like to remove.

 #### Example:
 ```